hissing-sid/infrastructure/Stack Termination/README.md

 There were a number of permissions for the fopr full termination of the resoruces in the t800.yaml template were missing so these have been retified and this is now working.

 ## Setup
-There aqre two options to run this.
+There are two options to run this.

 Deploy t800.yaml and in the parameters give it the name of the stack you are deploying and the time to live in minutes.

-TTL neede to be greater than 1 minute due to the time lag in deploying the stack.
+TTL needs to be greater than 1 minute due to the time lag in deploying the stack.

-The Second option is a an embeded stack, the StackName need to the the parent stack
+The Second option is nested stack, the Stack Name need to the the parent stack

 ```
 Resources: